-Lately I have been getting more and more interested in functional yet fashionable clothing.
+Lately, I have been getting more and more interested in functional yet fashionable clothing.
 One of the most renowned names internationally is White Mountaineering.
-The European market doesn’t offer many alternatives to the well known outdoor brands which are mostly pretty uninteresting from a quality and fashion point of view.
-A least from my personal perspective.
+The European market doesn’t offer many alternatives to the well-known outdoor brands which are mostly pretty uninteresting from a quality and fashion point of view.
+A least from my perspective.
 I’m always a bit wary when it comes to the country where clothing is produced.
-It doesn’t necessarily mean that Made in China or India is a bad thing quality wise but I like the thought that a company from Germany or Italy or Japan is producing in its own country.
+It doesn’t necessarily mean that Made in China or India is a bad thing quality-wise but I like the thought that a company from Germany or Italy or Japan is producing in its own country.
 Or at least doesn’t try to outsource everything for the sole purpose of diminishing their costs.
-After all we’re discussing high-end street wear and outdoor brands which always come with a hefty price tag.
+After all, we’re discussing high-end streetwear and outdoor brands which always come with a hefty price tag.

 „One, design.
 Two, utility.
 Three, technology.
-The imagination to fuse these elements together.
+The imagination fuses these elements.
 The attitude of not submitting to sales or market needs.“

-I recently picked up my first couple of things from the Japanese brand including a really nice vest with windstopper material inside, a sweater, a wool hat and of course some of White Mountaineerings quality socks.
-Japan really likes their socks and they definitely transferred that to me.
-Nowadays I’m a huge sucker for good looking quirky quality socks and japan has a lot to offer in this department.
-Many especially from overseas just seem to be interested in the quality socks from White Mountaineering.
+I recently picked up my first couple of things from the Japanese brand including a nice vest with Windstopper material inside, a sweater, a wool hat, and of course some of White Mountaineerings quality socks.
+Japan likes its socks and they transferred that to me.
+Nowadays I’m a huge sucker for good-looking quirky quality socks and Japan has a lot to offer in this department.
+Many, especially from overseas, just seem to be interested in the quality socks from White Mountaineering.
 And the build of those is really good.
 Not something you notice when you first have them in your hands but over time (and a couple of washes later) you’ll quickly notice how great these are holding up.
-(A post about the Japanese sock market is definitely a must for the next weeks).
+(A post about the Japanese sock market is a must for the next weeks).

 Apart from the price: All these special Moncler collections usually look amazing and still sell for near retail on yahoo auctions.
 I’m always

-The current collection from White Mountaineering which shows their latest collaboration with adidas as well.
-Only sneakers but that’s really as far as a collaboration with adidas should go.
-The German brand teamed up with neighborhood for an apparel collection and even if I usually kind of like the rustic charm of Neighborhood it just didn’t go too well with all the adidas branding.
+The current collection from White Mountaineering shows their latest collaboration with Adidas as well.
+Only sneakers but that’s as far as a collaboration with Adidas should go.
+The German brand teamed up with neighborhood for an apparel collection and even if I usually kind of like the rustic charm of Neighborhood it just didn’t go too well with all the Adidas branding.

 Where to buy: